aliyun/aliyun-odps-jdbc/README.md

     Class.forName("com.aliyun.odps.jdbc.OdpsDriver");

 2\.
-Connect to the ODPS by creating a `Connection` object with the JDC driver:
+Connect to the ODPS by creating a `Connection` object with the JDBC driver:

 For example: